The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: Introduction

 \section{Introduction}

-Combinatorial interference models for wireless communication networks such as conflict graphs and hypergraphs have been widely studied in the literature, and the performance of various protocols and distributed algorithms for resource allocation and scheduling have been investigated using these models.
-The combinatorial objects that arise in this context due to geometric, graph-theoretic, or physical (SINR) constraints have additional structure that can be exploited to design efficient algorithms that are guaranteed to be close to optimal for various problems.
+Combinatorial interference models for wireless communication networks such as conflict graphs and conflict hypergraphs have been widely studied in the literature, and the performance of various protocols and distributed algorithms for resource allocation and scheduling have been investigated using these models.
+The combinatorial objects that arise in this context due to geometric, graph-theoretic, or physical constraints have additional structure that can be exploited to design efficient algorithms with near-optimal performance for various problems.
+Physical constraints can include the requirement that the SINR (Signal-to-Interference-plus-Noise Ratio) exceed a certain threshold.
 For example, unit disk graphs have additional structure - the interference degree of a unit disk graph (defined below) is at most $5$ - and this implies that the performance of the distributed maximal scheduling algorithm is a factor of at most $5$ away from optimal.
 An open problem in the literature that we consider in the present work is to extend the results in the literature on unit disk graphs to hypergraph models.

 When entities in a network compete for resources, the competition can be modeled by a \emph{conflict graph}, whose vertices correspond to the entities and whose edges correspond to pairs of vertices that cannot be assigned the same resource.
 Thus, many resource allocation and scheduling problems are variations of the problem of coloring the conflict graph \cite{Chaitin:1982} \cite{Hale:1980}.
 In a wireless network, nodes which are in the same vicinity interfere with each other and correspond to adjacent vertices in the conflict graph \cite{Jain:Padhye:etal:03}.
 Given the conflict graph of a wireless network and the fraction of each unit of time that each node demands to be active, the \emph{admission control problem} is to determine whether the set of demands is feasible.
 The optimal, centralized version of the admission control problem is NP-hard \cite{Ganesan:2010}.